PrasannaG20/Lists-using-Linked-List/README.md

 # Lists-using-Linked-List
-Implementation of Lists using Linked Lists
+Implementation of Lists using Linked Lists.
+It involves the use of pointers.